CONTENT MATTER EXPERTS

 Julie Harting, PharmD, BCIDP

-Sullivan University College of Pharmacy and Health Sciences / U of L Health, University Hospital
+Sullivan University College of Pharmacy and Health Sciences / U of L Health

 Louisville, Kentucky